Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 inside the box.
 The points are arbitrary examples showing where they might lie relative to the curve._

-## Tech stacks used in PyData solutions
+## Tech Stacks Used in PyData Solutions

 Now that the components of the general approach have been explained, let’s get into the specific packages implemented in the four solutions we tested.
 We